 Planting & Care

-Selecting a location: Choose a spot where your tree is going to get plenty of sunlight, 6-8 hours per day is best.
-They can tolerate some shade in hotter zones, but thrive in full sun.
+1. Planting: Choose a spot where your tree is going to get plenty of sunlight - 6 to 8 hours per day is best.
+They can tolerate some shade in hotter zones but thrive in full sun.
 These trees also do better in areas with high humidity so you may need to create some for your tree by misting the leaves daily with water.
 Potted plants do enjoy a daily misting for humidity but placing a tray with rocks filled with water under the plant will feed humidity to the tree as the water evaporates.

-Watering: Key Limes do not like wet feet.
-Be sure to give your tree a deep watering so that it can penetrate into the root system.
-After watering, allow the top 2-3 inches of the soil to dry out completely before watering again.
-Yellowing and droopy leaves is a common sign of overwatering while brown, dry leaves are a sign of under watering.
-Mulching can help retain the soil moisture and also combat competing grasses/weeds.
+2. Watering: Be sure to give your tree a deep watering so that it can penetrate into the root system.
+After watering, allow the top 2 to 3 inches of the soil to dry out completely before watering again.

-For potted Key Lime, stick your index finger into the soil down to about 2 inches.
-If there is moisture present, hold off on watering until it feels more dry at that depth.
+For potted Key Lime Trees, stick your index finger into the soil down to about 2 inches.
+If there is moisture present, hold off on watering until it feels drier at that depth.
 When ready to water, stop once you see it escaping the drainage holes at the base of the pot.

 |Amount of Order||Shipping Charge|